abhishek-jana/AirBnb-housing-project/README.md

 Question 4: What are the popular areas to stay and what is the recommended type of housing?

-There are 3 jupyter notebooks inside the repository.

-1. Seattle and Boston Airbnb data.ipynb
-2. Which is cheaper to stay and what is the best time to visit?.ipynb
-3. What are the popular areas to stay and what is the recommended type of housing?.ipynb

-The first notebook has some basic EDA on the dataset.
-The second notebook attempts to answer question 1,2 and 3.
-The third notebood answers question 4.

 ## Results

 I found out that in terms of weather conditions, housing prices Seattle is a better place to travel compared to Boston.
+Please look into the notebook for detailed analysis

 ## Future work